vinaykumar983/elitmus-treasurehunt/README.md

 To login as admin use emain:admin@gmail.com and password:9876

+You can play all levels with admin login

 ### About Game

 The is a treasure hunt game built using react.It has three levels to test different soft skills of the player